BLDG5300 BIM Sustainability

 - Students are able to (1) apply technical and analytical skills to test a building for its thermal and passive solar performance; (2) manage and apply input and output data for energy and comfort optimization in order to refine design solutions; (3) identify tools for early design simulation of visual, acoustic, and thermal comfort; and (4) demonstrate theoretical knowledge underpinning sustainability principles and strategies..

-- Typically this unit is assessed in the following ways: (1) digitally-based drawing set and 3D model and (2) energy design report.
+- Typically this unit is assessed in the following ways: (1) concept design and (2) energy analysis report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.